winterbeak/ludum-dare-46-game/README.md

 Originally made for [Ludum Dare 46](https://ldjam.com/events/ludum-dare/46/read-the-label), where it won 3rd place in Fun and 1st place in Humor, placing 43rd Overall out of 1383 entries.
 Since then, many features have been added, but nothing has been officially released yet.
 If you want the Ludum Dare version of the game, checkout commit [75e735d](https://github.com/winterbeak/read-the-label/commit/75e735db509bd0500075c132b65c7f13285438c4).

 ## Featuring
-- A variety of different scenarios and different medicine types, to keep you on your toes
+- A variety of different scenarios and medicine types, to keep you on your toes
 - A post-game log that allows you to review every bottle of medicine you encountered that game
 - Art that looks like it was drawn by a (very talented) five year old
 - No music